brews/d18oc_sst/README.md

 conda env create -f environment.yml
 ```

 and follow the prompts.
 With the environment created, activate the new environment.
-You can now start a Jupyter notebook server for your Desktop computer with:
+You can start a Jupyter notebook server for your Desktop computer with:

 ```bash
 jupyter notebook
 ```

 This should launch a web browser allowing you to navigate to Jupyter notebook in ./notebooks/.

-Thank you very much for your interest!